Logo

 Prediabetes FAQ

-How do I tell the difference between prediabetes and type 2 diabetes?
+How can I tell the difference between prediabetes and type 2 diabetes?

 Reasons to Use CallonDoc

-Use CallonDoc to talk to a doctor online today and get the care that you need when you need it.
+Talk to a doctor online today and get proactive about your health—when and where you need it.

 Was this article helpful?